george-githinji/bioruby-cd-hit-report/README.md

 Clustering sequences with CD-HIT produces a cluster file(.clstr) containing sequence names and their respective clusters.
-This plugin provides methods for interogating this file.
+This plugin provides methods for parsing this file.

-Note: this software is under active development!
+Note: this plugin is under active development!

 ## Installation